 "Too much stripping," says Engelman.
 "Overuse of products makes our barrier weak and can actually cause rapid aging since the skin cannot properly defend itself against environmental stressors."

 Additionally, while picking your skin is never advised, Gerstner says that women over 40 who pick won't heal as well as they would have in their teens due to a decrease in collagen and elastin, which aid in wound healing.
-This could lead to scarring and pockmarks, all of which can be avoided by taking a hands-off approach to congested pores and leaving them to the professionals.
+This might lead to scarring and pockmarks, all of which can be avoided by taking a hands-off approach to congested pores and leaving them to the professionals.

 What do you wish someone had told you about your own skin 10 or 20 years back?